 Our favourite apps are Dext Prepare and Hubdoc, but there are many other great apps in the market with similar functionalities.

 Dext Prepare is a receipt management app that helps users to upload and store receipts and invoices on the go.
-Your employees can easily take a photo of their receipts and upload it to the Receipt Bank mobile app.
+Your employees can easily take a photo of their receipts and upload it to the Dext Prepare mobile app.
 The app will then extract information from the transaction document and store the photo in your account as a source document.

-Hubdoc is a document collection and management tool with similar functions to Receipt Bank.
+Hubdoc is a document collection and management tool with similar functions to Dext Prepare.
 One of Hubdoc’s key features is the bank statement download.
 Once you add your online banking account to Hubdoc, the app will automatically retrieve your bank statements.

 ☐ 3.
 Keep your transactions up to date in your accounting software